Marketers often turn to primary data collection because of the benefits it offers including:

 Carrying out their own research allows the marketing organization to address issues specific to their own situation.
-Primary research is designed to collect the information the marketer wants to know (Step 2) and report it in ways that benefit the marketer.
+Primary research is designed to collect the information the marketer wants to know (Step 2: Identify What is to be Learned) and report it in ways that benefit the marketer.
 For example, while information reported with secondary research may not fit the marketer’s needs (e.g., different age groupings) no such problem exists with primary research since the marketer controls the research design.

 Efficient Spending for Information

-Unlike secondary research where the marketer may spend for information that is not needed, primary data collections’ focus on issues specific to the researcher improves the chances that research funds will be spent efficiently.
+Unlike secondary research where the marketer may spend for information that is not needed, primary data collections focuses on issues specific to the researcher.
+This helps improve the chances that research funds will be spent efficiently.

 Information collected by the marketer using primary research is their own and is generally not shared with others.
 Thus, information can be kept hidden from competitors and potentially offer an “information advantage” to the company that undertook the primary research.